airanubiracy/AZ-900/README.md

   * Describe factors that can affect costs in Azure
   * Compare the Pricing calculator and the Total Cost of Ownership (TCO) calculator
-  * Describe the Azure Cost Management and Billing tool
+  * Describe cost management capabilities in Azure
   * Describe the purpose of tags

 ### [Describe features and tools in Azure for governance and compliance](M3/02/README.md)

-  * Describe the purpose of Azure Blueprints
+  * Describe the purpose of Microsoft Purview in Azure
   * Describe the purpose of Azure Policy
   * Describe the purpose of resource locks
-  * Describe the purpose of the Service Trust Portal

 ### [Describe features and tools for managing and deploying Azure resources](M3/03/README.md)

   * Describe the Azure portal
-  * Describe Azure Cloud Shell, including Azure CLI and Azure PowerShell
+  * Describe Azure Cloud Shell, including Azure Command-Line Interface (CLI) and Azure PowerShell
   * Describe the purpose of Azure Arc
+  * Describe infrastructure as code (IaC)
-  * Describe Azure Resource Manager and Azure Resource Manager templates (ARM templates)
+  * Describe Azure Resource Manager (ARM) and ARM templates

 ### [Describe monitoring tools in Azure](M3/04/README.md)